OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

 --------

 The relative free energy calculation approach calculates the difference in free energy between two similar ligands.
-Depending on the ``ChemicalSystem`` provided, the protocol either calculates the relative binding free energy (RBFE), or the relative hydration free energy (RHFE) (see
+Depending on the :class:`.ChemicalSystem` provided, the protocol either calculates the relative binding free energy (RBFE), or the relative hydration free energy (RHFE) (see